 We’ve all seen it- the perfectly curated Instagram feed that gives us all the feelings of wanderlust.
 But the key word here is curated.
 Instagram is a powerful tool that I for one love.
 I’m not here to bash it or tell you to unfollow all the famous grammers with the perfect pictures.

 That’s not what this is about.

-This is about you as a traveler (or a potential one) realizing that you need to take this all with a grain of salt.
+This is about you as a traveler (or a potential one) realizing that travel is about so much more than Instagram.